theoferguson/theo-ferguson-vendrix-technical-challenge/backend/readme.md

 # 💳 Technical Challenge @ Backend

+##### Start Backend

+1. Open a terminal in the "backend" folder
+2. Install the dependencies for the "backend" folder: `yarn`
+3. Start the server: `yarn dev`

 This guide is an example of how to develop a function in Typescript with the Google Cloud Functions Framework with Debugging.